civilservicelgbt/civilservicelgbt.github.io/_events/2025-05-08-cs-lgbt-network-celebrating-pride-month-at-the-public-records-office-of-northern-ireland.md

 ---
 layout: event
-title: CS LGBT+ Network- Celebrating Pride month at the Public Records Office of Northern Ireland
+title: CS LGBT+ Network- Celebrating Pride month at the Public Record Office of Northern Ireland
 excerpt: Join fellow Civil Servants as we visit PRONI to explore the history of Belfast Pride.
 This event is open to all civil servants in the LGBT+ Network